 Description

-A Key Performance Parameter (KPP) Requirement («kppRequirement») is a type of Performance Requirement («performanceRequirement») that is satisfied by a KPP property. «kppRequirement» is a type of Performance Requirement («performanceRequirement») that is satisfied by a KPP property «kpp» of a «Block».
+A Key Performance (KPP) Requirement («kppRequirement») is a requirement specific to a «kpp» property that specifies performance criteria for the property. «kppRequirement» is a type of Performance Requirement («performanceRequirement») that is satisfied by a KPP property of a «Block».

 In a «refine», the «kppSpecification» is the supplier property, and the client property is a «kppRequirement».
 In a «satisfy», the «kppRequirement» is the supplier property, and the client property is a «kpp».